-2.5 INTERFACES
+2.5 INTERFACE

-The County requires that the new RMS Solution provide one-way and bi-directional interfaces to various third-party and internal County systems as further defined in this RFP.
-Proposer's should conduct a thorough review / assessment of all interfaces to be provided.
-Noted below are the principal recognized application interfaces required for the proposed Solution.
-More detailed interface-related specifications are contained within the Functionality Matrix found in the Proposal Submission Package.
+The County requires that the proposed PWFMS Solution provide one-way and bi-directional interfaces to various third-party and internal County systems as further defined in this Solicitation.
+Proposers should conduct a thorough review / assessment of all interfaces to be provided.

+Noted below are the principal recognized application interfaces required for the proposed PWEMS Solution.
+More detailed interfacerelated specifications are contained within the Attachment A, Functionality Matrix, found in the Proposer Information Section.